-1. In re Cattle and Beef Antitrust Litig., 2023 WL 5310905 (D. Minn.
+1. In re Cattle and Beef Antitrust Litig., No. 22-md-03031, 2023 WL 5310905 (D. Minn.
 Aug.
 17, 2023).
 Plaintiffs sold their cattle to the four largest meat packing companies and alleged they conspired to suppress the price of fed cattle.
 The Plaintiff claimed violations of the Sherman Act and the Packers and Stockyards Act.
 The Court granted the Motion to Dismiss because the Plaintiff could not show they were a direct target of the anticompetitive activity nor that their injury was traceable to the Defendants.
+The Court granted leave to amend the complaint.
+Various amended complaints and answers have been filed.
+Motion pleading is ongoing.

 iv.
-Employment Law
+Entities